scala/scala3/docs/blog/_posts/2019-08-30-18th-dotty-milestone-release.md

 Keeping that in mind, let us proceed to the nitty-gritty!

 ## Switch to Standard Library 2.13
 Dotty is now using the standard library 2.13 instead of the previous 2.12.8.
-This fact is reflected in the patch version 1 in 0.18.1-RC1 which Dotty will be using from now on.

 ## `@main` functions
 Bootstrapping a new Scala application is as hard as a new Java application.
 How do you write a main method?
 Normally, something like that: